-- ▶ Group Coverage: Health insurance plans provided by a company, government agency, or union.
+Group Coverage: Health insurance plans provided by a company, government agency, or union.
 Rather than covering one person or one family, these plans cover large groups of people.
 Group coverage tends to be less expensive and provide more coverage than separate "individual coverage."
-In most cases, employers pay a portion of the cost of the premium for group coverage. - ▶ Individual Coverage: This is coverage bought by the individual, not the employer, for him or herself and his or her family.
-It tends to be more expensive and provide less coverage than group plans.
+In most cases, employers pay a portion of the cost of the premium.

+▶ Individual Coverage: This is coverage bought by the individual, not the employer, for him or herself and his or her family.

-Paying for IT
+PAYING FOR IT

-- ▶ Premium: The amount charged to keep you on your insurance plan, usually quoted as a monthly price.
-For employer-provided insurance, the premium is usually shared between the employer and the employee. - ▶ Cost-Sharing: In addition to premiums, almost all plans use other ways to share costs for medical expenses between the insurance company and the patient.
-There are three types of cost-sharing: "co-insurance," "deductibles," and "co-pays." - ▶ Co-Pay (or co-payment): A flat amount that a patient must pay at the time of receiving medical services.
-For example, a consumer may have to pay \$10 for a visit to a primary care doctor and \$20 for prescriptions. - ▶ Co-Insurance: This cost-sharing method requires a patient to pick up a certain percentage of the cost of a medical service while the plan covers the rest.
+Premium: The amount charged for insurance, usually quoted as a monthly price.
+For employer-provided insurance, the premium is usually shared between the employer and the employee.

+Cost-Sharing: In addition to premiums, almost all plans use other ways to share costs for medical expenses between the insurance company and the patient.
+There are three types of cost sharing: "co-insurance," "deductibles" and "co-pays."

+Co-Insurance: This cost-sharing method requires a patient to pick up a certain percentage of the cost of a procedure while the plan covers the rest.
 For example, a plan with 80/20 hospital coinsurance will cover 80% of the cost of your hospital stay; 20% of the costs will be your responsibility.

+Co-Pay (or co-payment): A flat amount that a patient must pay (usually \$5 - \$20) at the time of receiving medical services.

-▶ Deductible: The amount of costs which you must pay yourself before your insurance pays anything.
+Deductible: The amount of costs which you must pay yourself before your insurance pays anything.
 For example, a plan with a \$1,000 deductible would require you to pay \$1,000 before the insurance company would pay any money.
-Generally, plans with higher deductibles have lower premiums, but require you to pay more every time you see a doctor or need medical care.
-And, if catastrophe strikes, you'll be on the hook for the whole deductible.
-Low-deductible plans avoid these unexpected costs but tend to have higher premiums.
+Generally, plans with higher deductibles are cheaper, but if catastrophe strikes, you'll be on the hook for the whole deductible.
+Low deductible plans avoid these unexpected costs but tend to be more expensive.